Join the Engaged Dharma Book Club 📚 2025 Picks

 Last notes!

 Have any other questions?
 Post a comment below or send me an email.
 Please share and invite your friends who might be interested in joining as well.
-And if you’re looking to treat yourself—or someone else—to an annual subscription, here’s that 50% off link again.

 Though the year ahead will undoubtedly bring its share of gut-wrenching challenges, I’m truly grateful for the opportunity to read, reflect, and put into practice the wisdom of these incredible texts with all of you.